How to Set Up Your Honeywell Alarm with Apple Home for Push Notifications and Geofence-Based Arming/Disarming

 3. Enter #20 and the display will show the existing installed for digit code, one digit at a time.

-Next, I ran into a few challenges with the Eyezon Duo instructions.
+I ran into the following challenges with the Eyezon Duo instructions.

 Finding the Wire to Connect the Duo to the Alarm Panel